remotesensinginfo/remotesensing_info/content/posts/rsgislib_intro.markdown

     rsgislib.imagecalc.imageBandMath("landsat8_img.kea",  "landsat8_ndvi.kea",  "(b4==0)||(b5==0)?9999:(b5-b4)/(b5+b4)",  "KEA",  rsgislib.TYPE_32FLOAT)
     rsgislib.imageutils.popImageStats("landsat8_ndvi.kea", usenodataval=True, nodataval=9999, calcpyramids=True)

 Here, a test is done on the NIR (b5) and Red (b4) bands to see if the value is 0.
-If it
+If either are zero then an output pixel value is set at 9999.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA0Njg0NTQ4MSw1MzU2ODAzNDMsLTE3MT
+eyJoaXN0b3J5IjpbMjEzMzQ1NDU2NCw1MzU2ODAzNDMsLTE3MT
 YzMjcwODUsMTE0NzExNTAxNF19
 -->